SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Exercises.md

 ![BPMon KPI Listed](images/BPMon_KPIListed.png)

-## 4.2 Check Data Collection (Guided Excercise)
+## 4.2 Check Data Collection (Guided Exercise)
 - Contact instructors to trigger Data Collection.
-- Open 'Configuration' section, Navigate to 'KPI Management'.
-Check for the Collection Status of the KPI
+- Open 'Configuration' section, navigate to 'KPI Management'.
+Check the Collection Status of the KPI
 ![BPMon Custom KPI Data Collection](images/BPMon_DataCollectionStatus.png)

-## 4.3 Create an Event to be alerted (Guided Excercise)
+## 4.3 Create an Event to be alerted (Guided Exercise)
-In order to get Alerted based on certain conditions, an Event needs to be configured
+In order to get alerted based on certain conditions, an Event needs to be configured

 - Navigate to the KPI created in the previous section
 ![BPMon Edit Custom KPI](images/BPMon_EditKPI.png)